 Maintenance schedules are based on normal use.
 If you ride your bicycle more than the time indicated, perform maintenance more frequently than recommended.
 If a part malfunctions, check and service it immediately, or consult your bike shop.
 If a part has wear or damage, replace it before you ride your bicycle again.

-If your inspection shows your bike needs maintenance, visit the Support section at trekbikes.com for further instructions and helpful videos, or see your bike shop for service.
+If your inspection shows your bike needs maintenance, visit or contact your bike shop for service.

 Inspection

 As listed in the Maintenance schedule, perform the following inspections and maintenance when indicated.

 Check tightness